rjendoubi/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 ![alt text](../img/cde_res_2.png)

+Upload all of the following (you will need to reopen the Upload dialog box for each set of files):

-Upload all files from the "cde_ace_hol/cde_spark_jobs" folder.
-Then, navigate back to the Resources tab, reopen the resource and upload the two Airflow DAGs located in the "cde_ace_hol/cde_airflow_jobs" folders.
-Finally, reopen the resource and upload the "utils.py" file contained in the "cde_ace_hol/resources_files" folder.
+* all files from the "cde_ace_hol/cde_spark_jobs" folder
+* the two main Airflow DAGs located in the "cde_ace_hol/cde_airflow_jobs" folder (not the "bonus" one)
+* from the "cde_ace_hol/resources_files" folder, "utils.py" and "parameters.conf"

 When you are done, ensure that the following files are located in your File Resource: